CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex05_Connect_Defender_XDR.md

      ![Picture 1](../Media/lab8-07-sc03.png)

-    > **Note:** If the **ThreatIntelIndicators** table is not visible under **Microsoft Sentinel**, wait a few minutes and then refresh the page.
+    > **Note:** If the **ThreatIntelIndicators** table is not visible under **Microsoft Sentinel**, wait a 5-10 minutes and then refresh the page.
 It may take some time for the table to become available after the workspace is connected.

 1. In the *Query* pane, review the auto-generated KQL query that returns threat intelligence indicators, then select **Run query**.